mathworks-ref-arch/matlab-dockerfile/README.md

 ## Introduction
 The following steps guide you through the process of creating a Docker container image that contains a Linux environment with a MATLAB installation.
 Use the container image as a scalable and reproducible method to deploy MATLAB in a variety of situations including clouds and clusters.
+Depending on the MATLAB version you may use a either `Dockerfile` of the ones found in the repository.
+To use the according file adapt docker build commands below accordingly.

 ## Step 1.
 Clone this Repository
 1. Clone this repository to your Linux client using